Dessert trends statistics

 Plant Based Desserts

 The pastry world is facing the demand for vegan options, with creative chefs and business owners meeting the call.
-It's no surprise - globally, the vegan dessert is worth $2.77 billion, and the market is growing more rapidly than other dessert markets.
+It's no surprise - globally in 2023, the vegan dessert industry was worth $3.18 billion, and the market is growing more rapidly than other dessert markets.

 Restaurants and bakeries are innovating with plant-derived ingredients so that vegans can satisfy their sweet tooth too.
-Even though some of the most acclaimed pastries, cakes, and pies require the fat content in butter and the protein in eggs, plant-based dessert recipes are plentiful, creating sugary and indulgent treats approachable to the growing population of vegans.
+Even though some of the most popular desserts like pastries, cakes, and pies require buttery fat content and the protein in eggs, plant-based dessert recipes are plentiful, creating sugary and indulgent treats approachable to the growing population of vegans.

 Another important factor is that plant-based ingredients are often more environmentally sustainable than their counterparts.
 Locally sourced and house-made ingredients are in vogue now more than ever.